Helaas is deze inhoud niet beschikbaar in het Nederlands; we tonen de Engelse versie.

 Yves Coudière (scientific and technical manager) is professor in Applied Mathematics at the Université de Bordeaux and leader of the CARMEN team at Inria Bordeaux.
 He is a specialist of numerical analysis and computational cardiac models.
 He has a strong experience in the coordination of projects, including three nationally funded projects, projects within a multidisciplinary context with collaborative software development, with international and industrial partners.

-Denis Barthou (leader of work package 2) is a professor at the engineering department of the Université de Bordeaux and leader of the STORM team at Inria Bordeaux.
+Amina Guermouche (leader of work package 2) is an associate professor at the engineering school Bordeaux INP and member of the STORM team at Inria Bordeaux.
 The team is part of the Laboratoire Bordelais de Recherche en Informatique (LABRI), UMR 5800 of the CNRS, Université de Bordeaux, and its engineering department, Bordeaux INP.
 She previously worked as a research engineer at Inria and at Université de Bordeaux, and as an assistant professor at Telecom SudParis.
 Her recent work focuses on dynamically adapting different CPU frequency domains to the application needs in order to reduce the power consumption.
 Before that, she focused on new fault tolerance algorithms for distributed applications.

 Emmanuelle Saillard is an Inria junior researcher in the STORM team at Inria Bordeaux with an expertise on static analysis and parallel codes verification.
 In particular, she worked on the verification of parallel codes in MPI+OpenMP and optimization of code written in UPC, an extension of the C programming language that provides a uniform programming model for both shared and distributed memory hardware.
 Her recent work focuses on compiler/runtime interaction and MPI code verification and optimization.
 She has experience with several HPC systems (Tera 100, Curie and Cori). homepage